29th March 2019

 From January until early February 2019, I will be developing the next phase of my research on The Habitat of Time as I take up an arts and writing residency hosted by the Bundanon Trust.

 The renowned Australian painter Arthur Boyd’s former home in the Shoalhaven region presents a unique convergence of pastoral, bush, and cultural settings.
-The site is charged with the stories and histories of artistic genealogy and creative passage, colonial settlement, indigenous and State land care and management.
+The site is charged with the stories and histories of artistic genealogies and creative passage, colonial settlement, and the processes of indigenous, familial and State land care and site management.
 The presence of an abundance of species, the accretion of geological forms, the movement of the river…the field is calling.

 For further information: